 Schedule a day — weekly or monthly, depending on the size of your neighborhood or school — when your family will collect the chosen recyclables and take them to a nearby recycling center.
 If you get cash for the recycling, donate the funds to the school’s PTA.
 If it’s a neighborhood collection, donate the funds to a worthy eco-conscious cause.

 Make a Green Pact — as a Family

 Bond through your earth-friendly efforts by making a concerted effort to “go green” as a family this Earth Day.
 Gather together and decide which go-green tasks most interest each member of the family.
 For example, encourage the fashion-savvy members of your family to repurpose older clothing into new styles using current trends (and a sewing machine!) as inspiration.
 Or, if some in the family are constant over-users of paper products and other disposables, encourage them to cut back on their habit by switching to reusable and/or cloth products.

 The whole family can also help with a zero-waste audit to determine all the various ways you can reduce your waste!
 Encouraging one another and keeping each other accountable is a fun way to go green as a family.
 Each Earth Day, review the progress you have made and start a new green pact for the next year!

 Make an Earth-Friendly Dinner

 Little kids may not fully understand the significance of Earth Day, but they can certainly be part of a simple family tradition this April 22 — a special meal.
 Bring the family together for a dinner honoring Earth Day.
 The ingredients of this meal should be conscious of the environment in any way possible.
-For example, make a meatless meal or use ingredients bought entirely from a local farmers market.
+For example, make a meatless meal or use ingredients grown locally.

 And after the meal, don’t scrape the leftovers into the trash or even the compost heap, turn them into a second creative meal for the following night.
 This Earth Day meal can start a new tradition to make every meal just a little bit more earth-friendly.